singpolyma/mnw/readme.txt

 == Installation ==
 1. Copy the plugin to your wordpress plugin directory.
-1. Copy one of the themepage.LANG.php files as mnw.php to the directory of your current theme.
+1. Copy mnw-themepage.php as mnw.php to the directory of your current theme.
 1. Adjust the mnw.php to fit to your theme (archives.php is a good start to see how your theme looks like on custom pages).